Overview

 Staff in the School of Social Sciences, Education and Social Work publish world-class research which has local and global impact.
-Our funders and partners include the research councils, government departments, the EU, Council of Europe and the large foundations.
-School research is informing thinking and the development of policies in many areas including the well-being of children, social cohesion and mental health.
-Key interdisciplinary research themes in the School include:
+Our funders and partners include research councils, government departments, the EU, the Council of Europe and large foundations.
+Our research informs the development of policies in many areas, including education, criminal justice, teaching and learning, the well-being of children, social cohesion and justice, mental health and trauma informed practice.

 Subject Summary